cdempsey/budget-beam-platform/README.md

 This is a full-stack portfolio project demonstrating a modern, event-driven, cloud-native application.
 It ingests, enriches, and serves real-time financial transaction data.

-The purpose of this project is to showcase a transition back to a hands-on, Staff-level engineering role by building a complex, end-to-end system using modern best practices.
+The purpose of this project is to showcase a transition back to a hands-on, end-to-end system using modern best practices.

 ## The Pitch